zorbathut/dec/docs/articles/doc_nonserialized.md

 </ExampleDef>
 ```

 It's somewhat common to have cached or otherwise derived data within defs.
-Right now, you can accidentally (or maliciously) define that data within your XML.
-We could use the existing C# System.NonSerialized attribute to signal that certain fields should not be defined from within XML.
+Use the System.NonSerialized attribute to signal that certain fields should not be defined from within XML; doing so will cause an error and prevent the assignment.